Browser Automation

 name="web_navigator",

-goal="Expert web automation for complex interactions",
+goal="Expert web automation agent for complex interactions",

 auto_screenshot=True, # Enable visual feedback